 One goal can be to provide enough carbohydrate to promote post-workout glycogen synthesis without interrupting ketosis for very long.
 That is, the carbohydrate taken prior to one workout is really an attempt to ‘set up’ the body for better performance at the next workout by maintaining glycogen levels.

 Although experimentation is encouraged, most individuals find that 5 to 15 grams of carbohydrates taken twenty to thirty minutes before a workout enhance performance, and some who train more heavily may of course need more.

 For pre-workout carbs, we suggest easily digestible carbohydrates, either liquids or high Glycemic Index (GI) as to have them absorb very rapidly in the body and also to avoid problems with stomach upset during training.

 Research suggests that carbohydrates consumed before or after exercise should not negatively affect ketosis.
 However, some individuals find that they drop out of ketosis transiently due to the ingestion of pre-workout carbohydrates.
 After workout, there will be a short period where insulin is elevated and free fatty acid availability for ketone production is decreased.
 However, as blood glucose is pushed into the muscles, insulin should drop again allowing ketogenesis to resume within several hours.

 Post-workout carbohydrates might be expected to have a greater effect on ketosis, in that insulin levels will most likely be higher than are seen with pre-workout carbohydrates.
 For this reason, individuals may want to experiment with pre-workout carbohydrates first, only adding post-workout carbohydrates if really necessary (although for most people, it may be overkill).

 The formula for the Ketogains Version of TKD: “The Ketogains TKD Coffee”

-Take this formula between 15-30 minutes before strength training:
+Take this formula about 30 minutes before strength training:

 - 10 to 15 g MCT Oil or MCT Powder

-- 5 to 15g Dextrose or Glucose or Maltodextrin (High glycemic, easily and fast absorbing carbohydrates)
+- 5 to 15g Dextrose.
+Glucose or Maltodextrin (because they are high glycemic, easily and fast absorbing carbohydrates)